department-of-veterans-affairs/vets-website/content/pages/education/work-learn/job-and-apprenticeship.md

 <div itemprop="acceptedAnswer" itemscope itemtype="http://schema.org/Answer">
 <div itemprop="text">

-You can get benefits if you qualify for the GI Bill, and you want to work in an industry or job that has OJT, like:
+You can get benefits if you qualify for the GI Bill and want to work in an industry or job that has OJT, like:
  -	Plumbing
  -	Hotel management
  -	Firefighting